 There is a multitude of colleges with bachelor’s degrees in film studies, but not all of them have the right combination of affordability, top-notch film equipment, strong faculty, and other pertinent factors of comparatively better film studies departments.

-Below are the top 30 values for bachelor’s degrees in film studies for 2017-2018.
+Below are the top 30 values for bachelor’s degrees in film studies.
 These colleges were selected from a pool of approximately 80, all with an annual net price of under $34,000.
 In the process of ordering this ranking, points were awarded based on the quality of well-rounded, relevant film studies curriculum (1-5 points), film and merit-based scholarship opportunities (1-4 points), recognition in the film industry job market (1-4 points), state-of-the-art film and production equipment (1-5 points) alumni success (1-3 points), and an additional point for film-related features of particular distinction.
 In the event of a tie in points, the school with the lower tuition is ranked higher.

 Net tuition and enrollment data were gathered from College Navigator.